SA-MP-Files/LuxAdmin/README.md

 # L.A.S LuX Admin System
+#### Word of Recommendation: This code is outdated and does not have ZCMD, Y_INI/DB/MYSQL, kindly refer to other scripts.
+This is a public archive.
 #### NOTE: This is not my work and I do not maintain it, I created a github repository for it for easy access as the forums are no longer accessable, given proper credit to owner and made some tutorials and cleared debris to understand it better.

 ### ABOUT